ahcbb6/meta-chromebook/README.md

  - Keymaps: a keymap is provided both for console en X11 to be used on Chromebooks
    * xkeyboard-config already provides a chromebook model, but cant be used without X11
    * A chromebook keymap is provided to be used on the console without X11
-   * A pixelbook-eve keymap model is added to the xkeyboard-config to allow thep pixelbook keyboard to work properly, since its keyboard is a little different than most chromebooks.
+   * A pixelbook-eve keymap model is added to the xkeyboard-config to allow the pixelbook keyboard to work properly, since its keyboard is a little different than most chromebooks.
  - Touchpad: libinput is used for both the touchpad and touchscreen devices, a few customizations are added both for Chromebooks in general and the Pixelbook